 As a Human Resource officer, one of your top duties is to keep clear lines of communication with everyone.
 You need to be clear in your intent and communicate important decisions and regulations or updates to other managers, to department heads, to staff, and to your superiors.

 Human Resource Management does not just entail managing people and making sure they are satisfied, along with making sure you have a well-balanced and efficient workplace environment.
 You also have to be discrete and ethical, especially when confronted with unique and demanding circumstances which require utmost confidentiality.
 You need to differentiate between protecting an employee and protecting the company, and this can be quite a difficult juggling act.
+You also need to make sure that all the employees in the company are Fully Verified.
 Whilst you can encourage employees to speak out, there are also certain parameters within the organisation which need to be respected and recognised.

 Being a Human Resource officer and manager can be ultimately rewarding, however, because you know that you are playing a vital role in the improvement and growth of your company.
 So, just to recap: be organised and make use of the proper software to help you keep track of technical and employee details and compensation, be a good negotiator and mediator, prioritise proper communication, and be ethical at all times, and you can go far indeed.